Our Philadelphia Insurance Bad Faith Attorney Explains Bad Faith in Disability Insurance Claims

 A Philadelphia Insurance Bad Faith Attorney at Seltzer & Associates thoroughly evaluates every claim to ensure the disability insurance company complied with its duty to act in good faith.
 Even if an insurance company is paying a claim, or agrees to reinstate a claimant’s benefits, a claim for bad faith may still be appropriate.
 A successful bad faith claim provides for damages beyond the reinstatement of your benefit.
 The damages are punitive in nature and meant to punish the disability insurance company for its wrongful conduct.
 The law and scope of damages for a bad faith claim vary by state, but are litigated in either state or federal court.

-Know When It’s Time to Contact a Philadelphia Insurance Bad Faith Attorney to Take Action Against the Insurance Company
+Know When It’s Time to Take Action Against the Insurance Company

 A bad faith cause of action is appropriate when a disability insurance company breaches its duty to act in good faith toward its insured when administering and settling a claim.
 Your disability insurance policy is a contract that requires your insurance company to act in “good faith” toward you while addressing your claim.
 If you believe that your insurance company is not acting in an appropriate manner, contacting a Philadelphia Insurance Bad Faith Attorney is your best option to ensure you maintain your disability rights and are paid what’s owed to you according to your individual policy.